DCYF Child Care Grant Opportunities

 When can providers apply?

-The Needs-Based Grant application is available each fiscal year.
-The grant application opens each year within the first week of July and remains open until all funds have been depleted.
+The grant application opens each year in July and stays open until we run out of funds.
 Grants are awarded on a first-come, first-served basis.
-A provider may apply for a Needs-Based Grant one time each fiscal year (July 1 – June 30).
+You can apply for a Needs-Based Grant one time each fiscal year (July 1-June 30).

 Where can I find more information?

-Funding may be used for staffing, therapeutic services, facility improvements to comply with ADA accessibility requirements or behavioral needs, supportive and adaptive materials and equipment, and/or teacher-training.
+Funding may be used for staffing, therapeutic services, facility improvements to comply with ADA accessibility requirements, and/or supportive and adaptive materials and equipment.

 Who is eligible?

-To be eligible, providers must have children currently enrolled in their care who have behavioral needs, developmental delays, disabilities, or other unique needs.
+To be eligible, you must have children currently enrolled in your care who have behavioral needs, developmental delays, disabilities, or other unique needs.

 How much funding can a provider apply for?